gasigo/material-text-field/README.md

 ### Interface Builder

-Most of the `GDevTextField's` properties are editable by the interface builder.
+Most of the `material-text-field's` properties are editable by the interface builder.
 This makes it much faster and easier to use.
 All you have to do is drag a UITextField and change it's Class to GDevTextField as shown below.

 ![](http://i65.tinypic.com/flan0l.png)